leonormes/retry/README.md

 ## Command Pattern

-I needed a way to encapsulate the command to be (re)tried.
+I needed a way to encapsulate the function to be (re)tried.
+There is, of course, a pattern for that.
+It means we can hide the function behind a generic interface so that it can be used uniformly where ever we want without having to make any changes.

 ```typescript
 interface ICommand {